JasperFx/wolverine/docs/guide/messaging/message-bus.md

 ## Sending or Publishing Messages

 [Publish/Subscribe](https://docs.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) is a messaging pattern where the senders of messages do not need to specifically know what the specific subscribers are for a given message.
 In this case, some kind of middleware or infrastructure is responsible for either allowing subscribers to express interest in what messages they need to receive or apply routing rules to send the published messages to the right places.
-Wolverine's messaging support was largely built to support the publish/subscibe messaging patterm.
+Wolverine's messaging support was largely built to support the publish/subscribe messaging pattern.

 To send a message with Wolverine, use the `IMessageBus` interface or the bigger `IMessageContext` interface that are registered in your application's IoC container.
 The sample below shows the most common usage: